Long nails can cause pain for pooches if left untrimmed, which is why it is important to monitor your fur friend’s paws.

 Daily exercise on hard surfaces, such as concrete, will help file down pet’s nails naturally.
 However, if your pet tends to play on softer surfaces their nails may grow long and require a trim.

-We recommend paying us a visit, so we can trim your pet’s nails and demonstrate the process to you.
+We recommend coming in to visit us so we can trim your pet’s nails, and demonstrate the process to you.
 To maintain your pet’s nails, here are our 5 easy steps for trimming them at home:

 How to trim your pet’s nails

 - Before starting, ensure you are using nail clippers of the right size specially designed for pet nail clipping.

 - Gently restrain your pet in a comfortable position.

 - Hold your dog’s paw firmly but gently.